Child Welfare Specialist

 DUTIES AND RESPONSIBILITIES:

-Provide comprehensive case management services to SOS Illinois children, including assessment, referral, placement supervision, service plan formulation and implementation, and appropriate involvement with the SOS Illinois and biological families.
+Provide comprehensive case management services to SOS Illinois children on the Village and in the community, including assessment, referral, placement supervision, service plan formulation and implementation, and appropriate involvement with the SOS Illinois and biological families.
 Act as a partner to Foster Parents in times of need.

 Maintain complete, accurate, and current service reports on children and families served including timely written case notes, six-month summaries and permanency reports as required and/or requested by DCFS and SOS Illinois.
 Conduct quarterly audits of client files.